tugraz-isds/spcd3/README.md

 SPC in D3 is primarily a library for generating parallel coordinates with interaction.
 This project contains the library and an already implemented example that the library is using.
+In addition, the project, but also the example, uses D3v7.

 A live version of the `main` branch can be found at [spcd3.netlify.app](https://spcd3.netlify.app/).